 Blocking Spam Calls with the Feature Provided by Your Phone

-You can conform to the following steps to enable the Silence Unknown Callers feature on iPhone:
+You can conform to the following steps to enable the Silence Unknown Callers to feature on iPhone:

 - Open the Settings